Ollerton: The Industrial Revolution and New Ollerton

 Ollerton Colliery was considered one of the most left-wing pits in Nottinghamshire, and was subject to heavy picketing at the time of the ballot by the Nottinghamshire branch of the National Union of Mineworkers in March 1984.
 A miner from Ackton Hall Colliery, near Featherstone, West Yorkshire died at Ollerton when picketing during the miners' strike on 15 April 1984.
 David Gareth Jones was hit in the neck by a brick thrown by a local youth when he was picketing, but the post-mortem ruled that it had not caused his death and that it was more likely to have been caused by being pressed against the pit gates earlier in the day.
 News of his death led to hundreds of pickets staying in Ollerton town centre overnight.
 At the request of Nottinghamshire Police, Arthur Scargill appeared and called for calm in the wake of the tragedy.
 However, several working miners in Ollerton reported that their gardens and cars had been vandalised during the night.
 A memorial bench was sited near the spot where David died.
 As a mark of respect for Jones, Ollerton Colliery closed for a few days afterwards.

-Regeneration New Ollerton and Ollerton Village
+Ollerton Hall near the centre of Old Ollerton in 2010.
+Unused and semi-derelict from 1970s, various schemes have been considered to re-purpose the 1700s Grade 2* listed at-risk structure as residential apartments and care-facilities, including as a Sue Ryder home.

+During the strike, the miners' banner went missing; after it was found in Southampton, the banner was restored by a Cheshire-based fabric conservator.
+A grant of £9,500 from Nottinghamshire County Council's Local Improvement Scheme was made available by local-resident, county councillor Stella Smedley, MBE.
+The banner was re-dedicated at New Ollerton's St Paulinus Church in May 2013.

+Regeneration

-Ollerton Hall which came into disrepair is now being renovated.
-Ollerton Hall was purchased by Newark and Sherwood District Council for renovation.
-The hall will now become 8 apartments.
+Ollerton Hall, in disrepair for decades, is now being renovated.
+After purchase by Newark and Sherwood District Council, it will become 10 apartments.
+As of July 2026, an estate agent was offering 999-year leases on 'new' apartments.

 The mine closed in 1994, losing around 1,000 jobs.
 A group of locals including past colliery workers had a vision to try to establish a new facility that would – at least – provide as many new jobs as were lost.
 A non-profit organisation run by 10 trustees was established to raise "...just under £50,000" to purchase the 125-acre colliery footprint from British Coal.

 A further £4.25 million was needed to reclaim and clean up the land, which was redeveloped as an ecologically sustainable business park of commercial offices occupying 40-acres, named Sherwood Energy Village.